 Congestion charging (also called congestion pricing) is one of the tools that can be used to help reduce traffic and gain the benefits associated with that reduction.
 It helps reduce the amount of driving in an area by charging a fee to move through it.
-These fees can range from around \$0.50NZD to \$8NZD, with the London charge being the outlier at around \$20NZD.
+These fees can range from around \$0.50 to \$8, with the London charge being the outlier at around \$20.
 There are a range of ways to implement the policy in a city, such as using:

 - area-based charging (charging vehicles for crossing a ring or driving within that ring at specific times of day.
 Used in London) - corridor-based charging (charging vehicles to use all the roads in a particular corridor.
 Used in Singapore and Dubai) - cordon charging (charging vehicles for crossing a ring or line of charge points across a series of roads at specific times of day and does not charge for trips within the cordon.
-Used in Stockholm and Gothenburg) - network charging (vehicles on a road network are charged based on a combination of the time of day, location, and distance travelled.
+Used in Stockholm and Gothenbura) - network charging (vehicles on a road network are charged based on a combination of the time of day, location, and distance travelled.
 This system has yet to be implemented anywhere).

-By charging road users at different times and/or locations, this encourages some drivers to change the time, route, or way in which they travel.
+Charging road users at different times and/or locations encourages some drivers to change the time, route, or way in which they travel.
 It is important to differentiate it from toll roads, which are often set up to help pay back the cost of building the road, rather than to influence travel patterns.
-Congestion charging is still relatively uncommon around the world, with only eight cities having some form of it currently (Singapore, London, Stockholm, Dubai, Valetta (Malta), Milan, Gothenburg, and Bergen).23 However, some cities in the United States are currently looking at whether to implement the policy, including San Francisco, Los Angeles, Portland (Oregon), Boston, Seattle, and Washington DC.
-New York City is expected to implement congestion charging at the end of 2023.24
+Congestion charging is still relatively uncommon around the world, with only eight cities having some form of it currently (Singapore, London, Stockholm, Dubai, Valetta (Malta), Milan, Gothenburg, and Bergen).22 However, some cities in the United States are currently looking at whether to implement the policy, including San Francisco, Los Angeles, Portland, Boston, Seattle, and Washington DC.
+New York City is also expected to implement congestion charging at the end of 2023.23 resilient future: Emissions reduction plan discussion document.
+Wellington: Ministry for the Environment; Ministry of Transport.
+(2021).
+Hīkina te Kohupara - Kia mauri ora ai te iwi - Transport Emissions: Pathways to Net Zero by 2050.
+Wellington: Ministry of Transport.